-Parent Child Workshop Series: Families with children ages three and younger are invited to a five-week Parent/Child Workshop featuring noted resource professionals on Wednesdays, March 6, 13, 20, 27 and April 3, 2013, at 6:30 p.m.
+Parent Child Workshop Series: Part of the Family Place project.
+Families with children ages three and younger are invited to register for the Library’s popular five-week Parent/Child Workshop featuring noted resource professionals on Thursdays, September 5, 12, 21, 26, and October 3, 2013, at 10 a.m.
 The interactive workshops include toys, crafts, books and play in addition to discussions of parenting issues and concerns.
 Enrollment is free, but in-person pre-registration at the Library is required to ensure a spot in the program.
-Contact the Library for more information at 626-355-7186.
 The Library is a national Family Place Library.

 Reference & Research

 Personal reference assistance: Library staff is always ready and able to assist our young members of the public in finding information, both print and electronic.

 Study space: Children use our library after school as a place to study, do homework and research topics for schoolwork.

 In-Library Class Visits: Teachers and leaders of youth organizations bring children to the library to listen to stories, do research and find books.

 Newbery Award Winners